Best Electric Boiler in 2023 (Reviews & Boiler Buying Guide)

 For those currently installed on an outside wall, it’s likely there’s a pre-drilled core hole that means the flue can be routed horizontally out of that wall.

-- Don’t have access to mains gas
+- You don’t have access to mains gas

-- Have a need to save space
+- You’re trying to save space at home

 Now, to the nitty-gritty.
 How much is an electric boiler installation going to cost you?